jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Restore panel state when the browser refreshes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may notice that every time you refresh your browser tab, the xkcd panel disappears, even if it was open before you refreshed.
+You may notice that every time you refresh your browser tab, the Astronomy Picture panel disappears, even if it was open before you refreshed.
 Other open panels, like notebooks, terminals, and text editors, all reappear and return to where you left them in the panel layout.
 You can make your